Clean Energy Projects in SLO

 Offshore Wind

-Offshore wind energy refers to the use of wind turbines in the ocean to generate electricity.
+Offshore wind (OSW) energy refers to the use of wind turbines in the ocean to generate electricity.
 A group of interconnected wind turbines is referred to as a wind farm.
 As the U.S. seeks to develop renewable, homegrown, and cost-effective energy sources, we’ve seen a surge in proposed offshore wind energy projects.
+See this presentation for an overview of how OSW projects are constructed and their benefits and impacts.
+Click this link for detailed research on OSW envirnomental impacts.

 As of 2022, there are seven operating offshore wind farms in the U.S., but many new wind energy projects are being proposed, ranging in size from four to 100 turbines each.
 As this industry expands, it’s essential to understand both the benefits and negative impacts offshore wind farms can have on our marine environment, coastal economies, and recreational use areas.